 - Any inflammatory disease

-Mechanism of work
+Mechanism of Work

-Arachidonic Acid (AA or ARA) is a polyunsaturated omega-6 fatty acid commonly found in dietary animal such as meat, eggs, dairy or by biosynthesis from linoleic acid.
+Arachidonic Acid (AA or ARA) is a polyunsaturated omega-6 fatty acid commonly found in the dietary animal such as meat, eggs, dairy or by biosynthesis from linoleic acid.
 Arachidonic acid plays an unprecedented role in repair and growth of skeletal muscle tissue, thus making arachidonic acid a very significant dietary component in muscle growth and development process.
-Nutritional supplements that promote boost in strength, more muscle mass, and improved performance during training will most probably contain arachidonic acid.
+Nutritional supplements that promote the boost in strength, more muscle mass, and improved performance during training will most probably contain arachidonic acid.

-Arachidonic acid and exercise
+Arachidonic Acid and Exercise

-In a study performed to 31 resistance-trained males in a randomized and double-blind manner, either with arachidonic acid (1 gram per day, n = 15) or a placebo (1 gram of corn oil per day, n = 16), that were doing a 4-day per week training for 50 days.
+In a study performed to 31 resistance-trained males in a randomized and double-blind manner, either with arachidonic acid (1 gram per day, n = 15) or a placebo (1 gram of corn oil per day, n = 16), that was doing a 4-day per week training for 50 days.
 Positive results were obtained from the group that intakes arachidonic acid (0.3 ± 1.2 W·kg-1).
 A relative increase in peak power is recorded at 7.1% and average power at 3.6% after the 50-day training period compared to the placebo group (0.2 ± 0.7 W·kg-1).
-However, arachidonic acid did not directly impacted muscle mass or weight lifting measures of power (bench press and leg press).
-The study shows an inconclusive preliminary evidence that arachidonic acid supplements can enhance resistance training.
+However, arachidonic acid did not directly impact muscle mass or weight lifting measures of power (bench press and leg press).
+The study shows an inconclusive preliminary evidence that best arachidonic acid supplements can enhance resistance training.
 This study was funded by Molecular Nutrition (arachidonic acid manufacturer and patent holder).

 In another study conducted to thirty recreationally trained males that participated in an 8-week, 3-day per week, resistance-training program, arachidonic acid takes showed a greater lean body mass gains and skeletal muscle thickness compared to the placebo group.
 The total power and strength are also greater than the placebo group.